R-Lok/2800-202410-BBY26/README.md

 * If desired, input a name for the flashcard set and press Save to collection

 ### 3. Flashcard Review
+* The user can view their flashcard sets by navigating to the collections page (folder icon on footer), and pressing on any of their saved sets
+* On the viewing page, users can tap on flashcards to flip the card between prompt and answers
+* There are arrows on each side of the flashcard to tap to navigate to the previous or next flashcard
+* Users can tap the sharecode at the bottom of the viewing page to copy it and share it with other users

+## 4. Sharing your flashcards
+* Users can enter a flashcard code on the home screen of the application by pressing "Open by Code"
+* Users can see the sharecode of their flashcard set at the bottom of their screen when viewing their flashcard set
+* There might be a way to find a secret easter EGG page through the "Open by Code" feature..

 ### 4. Flashcard Collections